NVX-ai/nvx-consistent-api/docs/release-details/02-patience.md

 `ReadModelWhen` will use the new in memory overload to wait for a read model to satisfy a predicate.
 ## Fetching
 `Fetch` allows for direct entity fetching in the integration tests.
+## Wait for ToDo
+`WaitForTodo` allows developers to wait for a todo task to execute successfully related to an entity.

 This will allow for precision-waiting in integration tests that depend on tasks being executed and projections happening.